GluuFederation/docs-oxd-prod/3.1.1/sources/install/index.md

 ## Manual installation

-oxd is self-contained--you can just unzip the folder and run it.
+The oxd-server is a self-contained program.
+You can just unzip the folder and run it.

+If you perform manual installation and also want to support RESTful calls to your `oxd-server`, after following the instructions below you will then need to [install the `oxd-https-extension`](./start/index.md#manual-installation).

 ### Windows